What Type of Therapy Should I Choose?

 Transpersonal approaches are grounded in the work of figures like Carl Gustav Jung, who suggested that that there is a “collective unconscious” – a sort of group memory to which we all have access through our own personal unconscious.
 Its core belief is that human beings are more than just the sum of their problems and that we all have experiences beyond normal everyday consciousness.
 The term "transpersonal" has become a general term for awareness extending beyond the individual.
 In some ways it is the link between psychology and spirituality, but it remains firmly grounded in an individual's direct experiences, and does not rest upon faith or belief in the unseen.

 Transpersonal therapists work from a sound integrative base and have a deep respect for the way the inner world emerges through language, metaphor and symbol.
 The transpersonal approach works well for a variety of problems and is also useful for people who are reasonably happy but still feel something is missing.
 Perhaps they want to develop their creativity or spiritual life, or feel that they could put their intuition to better use.
 It is especially effective around life crises – such as bereavement or the traditional “mid-life crisis” – and there is an emphasis on looking forward, whilst not forgetting how we arrived at where we are.
-The techniques of transpersonal therapy are likely to be particularly effective in memory reconsolidation, which I mention in About Counselling and Psychotherapy.
+The techniques of transpersonal therapy are particularly useful in dealing with hard-to-voice feelings and difficult memories.

 Transpersonal psychotherapists work with a variety of ways to access the unconscious (though they might describe it differently).
 Working with dreams, body awareness, using artwork or objects, guided meditation, and drawing on stories and myths, may all be brought in.
 I am keen to use these as supplements to the traditional "talking cure", but only where clients are happy to work in this way.